nxp-auto-goldvip/gvip/linux/cloud-gw/README.rst

 Connecting the board to AWS
 ---------------------------

+1. Log into the V2X Virtual Machine using the command: ``xl console V2Xdomu``

-1. Obtain programmatic access to your account on your board.
+2. Obtain programmatic access to your account on your board.
    From the AWS SSO console select your account and retrieve the environment variables by clicking on ``Command line or programmatic access``.
 From section ``macOS and Linux`` copy the variables and paste them on your board.
 Use Option 1: set the AWS credentials as environment variables.
 Note: these are temporary and are erased at reboot.
-2. Run the greengrass provisioning script on your board:
+3. Run the greengrass provisioning script on your board:

    ``$ python3 ~/cloud-gw/greengrass_provision.py --stack-name <stack-name> --region-name <region-name>``